Syed Asif Husnain

 He had been a member of the National Assembly of Pakistan, from 2008 to May 2018.

 Political career

 Working for MQM

-He was elected to the National Assembly of Pakistan as a candidate of Muttahida Qaumi Movement (MQM) from Constituency NA-255 (Karachi-XVII) in 2008 Pakistani general election.
+He was elected to the National Assembly of Pakistan as a candidate of Muttahida Qaumi Movement (MQM) from Constituency NA-255 (Karachi-XVII) in the 2008 Pakistani general election.
 He received 157,971 votes and defeated Haji Nafees Ahmed Usmani, a candidate of Pakistan Peoples Party (PPP).

-He was re-elected to the National Assembly as a candidate of MQM from Constituency NA-255 (Karachi-XVII) in 2013 Pakistani general election.
+He was re-elected to the National Assembly as a candidate of MQM from Constituency NA-255 (Karachi-XVII) in the 2013 Pakistani general election.
 He received 136,982 votes and defeated Khalid Mehmood Ali, a candidate of Pakistan Tehreek-e-Insaf (PTI).